Apotheosis of St. Louis: History

-Over the years, Saint Louis' sword has been broken or stolen a number of times.
-It was replaced in 1970, 1972, 1977 and 1981.
-Stealing, and later returning, the sword was considered a rite of passage for students in the engineering program at nearby Washington University.
-The statue was restored in 1999 by Russell-Marti Conservation Services for $23,000.
+Over the years, Saint Louis' sword has been stolen several times by vandals.
+A local urban legend says university students used to dare one another to steal it.

 In 2020, amid American racial unrest, a coalition of political activists called for the statute to be removed.
-The group was led by Umar Lee and accused King Louis IX of antisemitism, citing his burning of Jewish texts and the expulsion of French Jews (of which the latter did not happen under Louis IX), as well as the Seventh and Eighth Crusades.
-Local Catholics counter-protested in support of the statue and prayed the rosary in front of the statue.
-The protest and counter-protest lasted around three hours, with several peaceful Catholic & Non-Catholic counter-protestors physically and verbally attacked by the coalition near its end.
+The group was led by Umar Lee and accused King Louis IX of antisemitism, citing his burning of Jewish texts and the expulsion of French Jews, as well as the Seventh and Eighth Crusades.
+Local Catholics counter-protested in support of the statue by praying the rosary in front of the statue.
+The protest and counter-protest lasted nearly three hours and was mostly peaceful until some clashes broke out toward the end, instigated by the anti-Catholic protestors.
 Archbishop Robert James Carlson of the Archdiocese of St. Louis spoke in defense of the statue's presence, citing Louis IX's pious actions, including his charity towards the poor.
-Historian Thomas Madden evaluated the history of Louis IX and concluded that the statue is not religious art but a symbol of modern progress, coming out in favor of keeping the statue.
+Historian Thomas Madden of Saint Louis University evaluated the history of Louis IX and concluded that the statue is not religious art but a symbol of modern progress, ultimately arguing in favor of keeping the statue.